• Die or Mould Steel System 1

 Steel sheets generally have good electrical conductivity properties.
 This is because steel is a conductor of electricity due to the presence of free electrons within its atomic structure.
 However, compared to materials like copper or aluminum, steel has a relatively lower electrical conductivity.
 Nonetheless, steel sheets are widely used in various electrical applications, such as in the construction of electrical enclosures or grounding systems, where their conductivity is sufficient for the intended purpose.

-Q: Are steel sheets suitable for electrical transformer cores?
+Q: Are steel sheets suitable for roofing?

 Send your message to us